auth0/laravel-auth0/EXAMPLES.md

 ## Authorizing HTTP tests

-If your application does contain HTTP tests which access routes that are protected by the `auth0.authorize` middleware, you can use the trait `Auth0\Laravel\Traits\ActingAsAuth0User` in your tests, which will give you a helper method `actingAsAuth0User(array $attributes=[])` simmilar to Laravels `actingAs` method, that allows you to fake beeing authenticated as a Auth0 user.
+If your application does contain HTTP tests which access routes that are protected by the `auth0.authorize` middleware, you can use the trait `Auth0\Laravel\Traits\ActingAsAuth0User` in your tests, which will give you a helper method `actingAsAuth0User(array $attributes=[])` similar to Laravel's `actingAs` method, that allows you to impersonate an authenticated state suitable for the middleware.

 The argument `attributes` is optional and you can use it to set any auth0 specific user attributes like scope, sub, azp, iap and so on.
 If no attributes are set, some default values are used.

 ### Example with a scope protected route

 Let's assume you have a route like the following, that is protected by the scope `read:messages`:

 ```php
 Route::get('/api/private-scoped', function () {
     return response()->json([